cloudfoundry/docs-bosh/content/links.md

 ```

 #### Providers

-Explicitly specified providers in the deployment manifest which can be both explicitly and implicitly consumed, can have the following optional properties:
+Explicitly specified providers in the deployment manifest can have the following optional properties:

 * **as** [String]: Overrides the name of the provider defined in the release spec.
 Example:
 ```yaml